 Belts all the way

 If it’s not already cinched at the waist, you can take the help of belts!
-A broad contrast-coloured belt can break the monotony of a jumpsuit.
+A contrast belt can break the monotony of a jumpsuit.
 Belts are known to have a slimming effect.
 If you choose a silver or gold belt, dial down on other accessories.
 Our favourite?
 A thin brown belt over a white jumpsuit.

 Take care of jewellery

 A jumpsuit is an impactful garment, no doubt.
 But that’s only because not many are seen donning it.
 Essentially, it is simple and basic in structure.
 Doesn’t hurt to wear one statement piece of jewellery with it.
 A chunky gold neckpiece with a black jumpsuit is just the right addition!
 Don’t over-accessorize.
 A solitary standout piece is what the doctor orders with formal wear.
 However, you can go all out with multiple bright jewellery if you’re heading to a brunch.
 A solid, pastel jumpsuit is a canvas for experiments and very brunch-friendly.

 Hair can make all the difference

 How you wear your hair with any outfit is more important than you think it is.
 When you’re putting on a formal jumpsuit, pull your hair back in a tight pony so that the focus is on your face.
 For casual cotton ones, you can leave your hair open.
 Nothing spells casual more than loose flowing hair!